Stable Fly Control

 Stable Fly Control and Elimination

-Remove other breeding areas like wet straw and mulch and other rotting organic matter.
+- Since Stable Flies breed in livestock waste, removal of the breeding source is the best method to eliminate them.
+Remove other breeding areas like wet straw and mulch and all rotting organic matter.

 Stable Fly Control Products

-Contact Aerosol Sprays: You can use space sprays that contain pyrethrin for immediate results, giving you a quick knockdown.
-Pyrethrins are non residuals and only last for a short time.
-Suggested space sprays are products such as P1 Contact, CB 80, PT 565 or V One.
+Contact Aerosol Sprays: You can use sprays that contain pyrethrin for immediate results, giving a quick knockdown.
+Pyrethrins are non-residual and only last for a short time.
+Suggested sprays for stable flies are Stryker 54, CB 80, or PT 565.
 We also carry a line of professional fogging materials and foggers.

-Place fly traps near their breeding areas.
-We suggest outdoor fly traps such as the Catchmaster Disposable Fly Trap or the Advantage Fly Trap.
-Do not place the fly traps near you because they will attract the flies.
+Suggested Fly Traps: Place fly traps near the stable fly breeding areas.
+We suggest outdoor fly traps such as the Flies Be Gone Fly Trap, Catchmaster Disposable Fly Trap, or the Advantage Fly Trap.
+Do not place fly traps near places where people congregate to avoid bites.

 Biology of Stable Flies

 Stable fly eggs are laid in places such as decaying hay, straw, fermenting weeds, grass, and seaweed.
 The eggs hatch after 1 to 3 days into yellowish-white maggots/larvae.
 These larvae pass through 3 instars and pupate in the last larval skin.
 In warm weather, the pupal stage lasts 6 to 20 days.
 The average adult lives about 20 days.

 The early morning and late afternoon hours are commonly peak feeding times.
 Peak activity usually occurs during warm periods following rainfall.